-We can only speculate on the reasons for this lack of female representation in the world of shredding, but my money is on the shadowy cabal commonly referred to as The Patriarchy.
+We can only speculate on the reasons for this lack of women who shred; but my money is on the shadowy cabal commonly referred to as The Patriarchy.

 However, real talent always shines.
 No one can deny that some of the best guitarists in the world are female.

-Since it’s International Women’s Day, what better opportunity is there to highlight some rock’n’rolling femme fatales?
+Since it’s Women’s History Month, what better opportunity is there to highlight some rock’n’rolling femme Fatales?

 Like Jennifer Batten, Orianthi was supposed to tour with Michael Jackson as the lead guitarist for “the greatest tour that never happened”.
 The unfortunate events that put a stop to the tour did not stop Orianthi: she went on to tour with Alice Cooper.
 Notable achievements include performing at Eric Clapton’s Crossroads Music Festival, releasing three solo albums and garnering a string of awards for her musicianship.
 Check her outperforming here with Steve Vai: